Sept 6, 2023: Presentation by Peter Schweitzer & Katrin Schmid at NONAM

 More details about the event at the homepage of the city of Zurich.

-InfraNorth researchers contribute two chapters to the forthcoming book Arctic Silk Roads: An Anthropology of the Unbuilt, edited by Natalia Magnani and Matthew Magnani.
-The volume will be published by Berghahn Books in January 2026 as part of the Studies in the Circumpolar North series.
-As climate change accelerates, the melting of sea ice is […]
+InfraNorth researchers have contributed two chapters to the book Arctic Silk Roads: An Anthropology of the Unbuilt, edited by Natalia Magnani and Matthew Magnani, and published by Berghahn Books as part of its Studies in the Circumpolar North series.
+As climate change accelerates, the melting of sea ice is fueling the global imagination and geopolitical […]

 The forthcoming special issue “Ethnographies of Infrastructure” of the Journal of Contemporary Ethnography, guest edited by Philipp Budka, Peter Schweitzer, and Olga Povoroznyuk, is progressively being made available online ahead of the print edition, which will appear in February 2026.
 The introduction, authored by Schweitzer, Povoroznyuk, and Budka, is now available open-access.
 It presents the […]